nguyenphuminh/JeChain/README.md

 A simple PoW blockchain.

 ## What is JeChain?
 JeChain is a proof-of-work blockchain created using Javascript, originally used in [this series on dev.to](https://dev.to/freakcdev297/series/15322).
+If you are here for that, consider checking out [this repo](https://github.com/nguyenphuminh/blockchain-tutorial/tree/main/Creating%20a%20blockchain%20in%2060%20lines%20of%20Javascript).

 ## Why JeChain?
 JeChain was created for educational purposes, also as an attempt trying to create a full-blown blockchain network.